ThomasByr/chess/README.md

 - app class
 - command line arguments from `"f:m:n:vqhV"` (`./bin/echecs --help` to learn more)
-- released a compatibility mode for c++17
+- released a compatibility mode for gnu++17 (c++17)
 - makefile does not use g++11 explicitely
 - github workflow for security checks
+- added signal handling and async input
+- minor improvement of the evaluation function

 </details>